 As humans, I believe we make sense—even if, initially, it doesn't appear this way.
 I hope we can understand how your current thoughts and behaviors, which once helped you live or survive in your relationships/environment, are now getting in the way of the meaningful life you want.
 Together, we’ll experiment with ways of thinking and behaving that are more effective in pursuing that life.

 I gravitate toward the theories of depth and existential psychology as a way of understanding and creating meaning in our lives.
-I have started a yearlong training to address developmental trauma through the framework of the Neuro-Affective Relational Model (NARM), and I also integrate more practical information from a 60-hour training on responding to sexual assault and domestic violence.
+I have completed the level two training of the Neuro-Affective Relational Model (NARM), which is an advanced therapeutic model that addresses complex, developmental, and relational trauma.
+I also integrate more practical information from a 60-hour training on responding to sexual assault and domestic violence.

 One of my favorite ways to understand why we engage in self-destructive behaviors is through the lens of Internal Family Systems (IFS), which views the individual human being like a family system, with parts that take on certain roles—all with the intention of protecting our younger, sensitive parts that have been wounded.

 In addition, I have worked in treatment facilities and have attended several continuing education workshops where Dialectical Behavioral Therapy (DBT) was utilized, and have found it to contain a helpful philosophy for individuals struggling with eating or self-harm behaviors.
-I also have introductory training to use Exposure and Response Prevention (ERP) therapy, which can be useful to begin challenging and changing entrenched patterns of avoidance—typically a response to the anxiety that often accompanies or underlies the above behaviors.
+I also have introductory training in Exposure and Response Prevention (ERP) therapy, which I use only when clients want a behavioral way of challenging entrenched patterns of avoidance—patterns that are typically a response to the anxiety that often accompanies or underlies the above behaviors.